 “Vietnamese people are stupid fucking retards and this country can burn to the ground for all I care.
-Apparently they wouldn’t care either.
+Apparently, they wouldn’t care either.
 If I were to pull out a gun, go downstairs and point it at the hotel manager, I would almost expect him to say “Oh, haha, you got me!” and laugh as I blew his brains out all over the wall.
 They just don’t seem to place any value on human lives whatsoever.”
-(Twelve days later, after being retweeted throughout the Vietnamese expat world, they were being described as insufferable virus minded little people).

 I have some sympathy for Chris and Ben and though I do believe that using your inner jerk in self defense is not necessarily a bad thing it’s clear that completely losing your temper is not recommended.
 As Chris, Ben and myself demonstrate other people’s anger can be a great source of amusement for anyone witnessing the explosion.